YaoLab-Bioinfo/binQTL/README.md

 binQTL
 ========

-QTL mapping with binmap data.
+The **binQTL** package is designed to perform QTL analysis with binned genotype data.

 Installation
 ------------